Thinking FocusThinking Focus

 How can you write goals for things that are touchy feely?

-Posted On July 12, 2017 By webadmin In Continuous Improvement, Podcasts, Productivity /
+Posted On July 12, 2017 By webadmin In Continuous Improvement, Podcasts, Productivity, The question is /

 Some goals are easy to write down, they have clear defined outcomes.
 However, goals for feelings, such as confidence, or for perceptions such as relationships or expectations are much harder to articulate.